Photometry of Bright Stars

 Smear Photometry

-Collateral "smear" data, normally used as a calibration step for calibrating Kepler photometry, to obtain light curves of stars too bright to observe conventionally.
-This is described in greater detail in our MNRAS Letters paper.
-Many stars in the Kepler and K2 fields were unobserved/under-observed because of saturation, and smear photometry opens up a new window on the Kepler archive.
+Collateral "smear" data, normally used as a calibration step for calibrating Kepler photometry, can obtain light curves of stars too bright to observe conventionally.
+This is described in our MNRAS Letters paper.
+Many stars in the Kepler and K2 fields were unobserved or under-observed because of saturation, and smear photometry opens a new window on the Kepler archive.
+We published a full catalog of smear light curves in ApJS for the Kepler Smear Campaign, using smear to obtain light curves of the 102 brightest (Kp<9) stars in Kepler that were not otherwise observed.
+Light curves are available on GitHub or from MAST.
+See this Bokeh interactive HR diagram of the smear campaign sample overlaid on the gaia-kepler.fun sample.

 Halo Photometry